Skip to main content

 Breast cancer treatment

 The first step in treating breast cancer is getting a diagnosis.
-This is done with a mammogram and biopsy, which is where your doctor removes some of the suspicious breast tissue with a needle and looks at it under a microscope.
+This is done with a mammogram and breast biopsy, which is where your doctor removes some of the suspicious breast tissue with a needle and looks at it under an imaging microscope.
 Sometimes, specialized tests may be needed.
 This process can take from 1 to 3 weeks.

 Your doctor will then refer you to a specialist who treats cancer, called an oncologist.
 The oncologist will determine the stage of cancer and treatment options.
 They may order X-rays or CT scans.
 This process can take about a week.

-There are 4 stages of breast cancer, and each stage represents how much the cancer has grown within the body.
+There are 4 stages of breast cancer, and each stage represents how much the cancer has grown within the body and changes the prognosis.

 An “early stage cancer,” stages 1–3, has grown within the breast and nearby areas.

-A “late stage cancer,” stage 4, has metastasized outside the breast tissue.
+A “late stage cancer,” stage 4, metastasis has occurred outside the breast tissue.
 It may be in distant areas of the body, such as bones or organs.

 Depending on the stage, treatment can last anywhere from a few weeks to lifelong.
 The goal of treatment may be to cure you (usually for stage 1 to 3 cancers) or to control the cancer long-term (usually for stage 4 cancers).